-DNA methylation can shed light into the essential regulatory elements that influence genome expression, providing critical insight into biology and disease pathology, particularly for cancer.
-Methylated DNA immunoprecipitation sequencing (MeDIP-seq) has been used extensively to analyze DNA methylation in cells.
-Several features of the MeDIP-seq process including DNA sonication, primer ligation, and T/A tailing continue to act as bottlenecks in terms of efficiency and complexity of the process.
+DNA methylation provides critical insight into the essential regulatory elements that influence genome expression and underlying disease pathology, particularly in cancer.
+Methylated DNA immunoprecipitation sequencing (MeDIP-seq) has been widely used to analyze DNA methylation in cells.
+However, key steps such as DNA sonication, primer ligation, and T/A tailing introduce inefficiencies in library preparation, cause DNA loss, and add technical complexity, creating bottlenecks that limit the scalability and sensitivity of the process.

-This technology uses DNA tagmentation to tagment into smaller fragments, thus improving upon the traditionally used method of shearing DNA using sonication, which can result in DNA loss and requires a sonicator.
-Due to tagmentation, MeDIP-seq libraries can be generated with a simple PCR step without complicated and inefficient steps such as primer ligation and T/A tailing described in published MeDIP-seq protocols.
-The method improves efficiency by enabling generation of high-quality MeDIP-seq libraries from 100 ng instead of 1000 ng of genomic DNA in less than two days.
+This technology uses DNA tagmentation to tagment genomic DNA into smaller fragments, improving upon traditional sonication-based methods that cause DNA loss and require a sonicator.
+The fusion protein adds sequence tags during tagmentation, eliminating the need for inefficient steps such as primer ligation and T/A tailing found in conventional MeDIP-seq protocols.
+The method does not require an antibody or other DNA-based targeting molecules and enables streamlined library preparation through a single PCR step.
+It improves efficiency by generating high-quality MeDIP-seq libraries from as little as 100 ng of input DNA, compared to the 1000 ng typically required, in less than two days.

 This technology has been validated with liver tumor and normal tissue samples.